MagdalenaWinklhofer/WholeGenomeBisulphiteSequencing/DNAseq_pipeline/README.md

-## 6) Filtering of DMRsCG
+## 6 Filtering of DMRsCG
 The first filtering step is to exclude all the rows that do not have the same biological samples in clusters.
 Afterwards, I filter for that a minimum of 6 samples are represented in the cluster.
 To filter even further I only take the significantly differentially methylated DMRs.

 NOTE: For now I want to be more conservative in my approach, hence I stop after the second filter step.
 The file `2_filtered_min_6samples.txt` is copied and named after the coondition in the comparison for further analysis.

-## 7) Match DMRs to gene id's
+## 7.1 Match DMRs to gene id's
 To match the DMRs to genes I import the annotation and extract the gene and transcript id's.
 Since the current annotation does not include the untranslated regions/ promotors to a full capacity, I add 2000 bp before and after the start and stop of each gene.
 If a gene starts below 2000 bp the number is set to 0 (there can't be any negative bp).
+I checked if the DMR was inbetween the borders (+2000bp) of the gene, if that criterion was True I added it to a list.

+## 7.2 Crossreferencing DMR and DEG
+The list from step 7 contained geneids that were further compared with the sigDEG.
+We only found very little correlation.

+## 8 Expression of genes in DMRs
+To visualize the expression of the genes that contained DMRs, I filtered the DEG data to only contain the genes that contained DMRs (from step 7.1).
+Afterwards I created a heatmap with that data.

+## 9 Functional annotation of DMRvsDEG
+To check what function those genes have (since we only have 2 correlations over 3 comparisons) I wrote a script to match the identified geneids with the corresponding GO term.
+Sadly, both geneids did not match with any GO term.